falithurrahman/litophane_bedlamp/README.md

     <img  src="https://github.com/falithurrahman/litophane_bedlamp/blob/master/Design/step2.jpg">
 </p>

-Next, i combined it with top part and gave it a lamp.
+Next, i combined it with top part.
+I planned to make the base from acrylic which is cut by laser service.
+I also bought 5W AC warm light bulb as the backlight for the litophane.
+The design can be seen at the design folder.
+I sent this design to the acrylic laser cut service and wait it finished.
 <p align="center">
   <img  src="https://github.com/falithurrahman/litophane_bedlamp/blob/master/Design/step3.jpg">
     <img  src="https://github.com/falithurrahman/litophane_bedlamp/blob/master/Design/step4.jpg">